Professional AssociationsProfessional Associations: ACM | IEEE

 more informationMore information: IEEE Data Center Bridging (DCB) Task Group | Data Center Cloud (SLAM) wiki

 Mitch Gusat is a researcher at the IBM Zurich Research Laboratory.
-His current focus is on high dimension times series data mining and ML meta-models for on/off-line Anomaly Detection for Performance and Security apps in the Cloud, e.g., high-D streaming systems (large graphs with 100s-1000s KPIs per node) with causality constraints / root cause analysis.
+His current focus is on hi-dimension timeseries data mining (Cloud KPIs, logs, u-services), eXplainability, Causality, forecasting and ML DL/NN meta-models for on/off-line Anomaly Detection for Performance and Security apps in the Cloud, e.g., high-D streaming systems (large graphs with 100s-1000s KPIs per node) with causality constraints / root cause analysis.

 Until recently he was busy with performance analysis, quantitative modeling and optimization for large distributed systems - ie., stability conditions, saturation scenarios, congestive bottlenecks - detection, prediction and control.
 Here he worked on the feedback control and performance modeling of large distributed systems and lossless datacenter networks beyond 100Gbps - including their flow and congestion control, adaptive routing, workload optimization and monitoring.
 In this area he has contributed to the standardization of Converged Enhanced Ethernet/802 DCB, InfiniBand and RapidIO - while also advising Master and PhD students from several European universities.
 His other research interests include switching, Software Defined Networking, HPC interconnection networks, shared (virtual) memory, real-time scheduling, high performance protocols and IO acceleration.